whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 #### Journey Mapping

-With a heavy background in sociology and qualitative reserach methodologies, I really enjoyed learning about journey mapping.
+With a heavy background in sociology and qualitative research methodologies, I really enjoyed learning about journey mapping.
 I think it's a great way to iteratively develop a product based on actual user needs and experiences.
-In sociology and anthropology, there is an idea of "grounded theory", which refers to reserach being guided by actual social happenings and observation, as opposed to a researcher entering a field site with a pre-conceived theory.
+In sociology and anthropology, there is an idea of "grounded theory", which refers to research being guided by actual social happenings and observation, as opposed to a researcher entering a field site with a pre-conceived theory.
 Journey mapping follows a similar ethos, which is rooted in curiosity and humility.
 Instead of claiming to know what the user experiences, journey mapping requires the product team to slow down and gather detailed data about the user experience, and implement future development in response to that.